joshuasequeira19/Terraform-AWS-Automation/README.md

 - Run `terraform apply` to create/update the AWS resources.
 - To tear down the infrastructure, run terraform destroy when no longer needed.

-For more detailed usage instructions, please refer to the Terraform documentation.
+For more detailed usage instructions, please refer to the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build).

+## Contributing

+Contributions to this project are welcome!
+Feel free to open issues for bug reports, feature requests, or submit pull requests for improvements.